asakohayase/strands-agents-a2a/README.md

 ### **Prerequisites**
 - Python 3.11+
 - uv package manager: `pip install uv`
-- AWS credentials for Strands Agents SDK
-- Enable the model you want to use (default is Claude Sonnet 4) in AWS Bedrock
 - Google AI API key for LangGraph and Google ADK agents

 ### **Installation**